Brief definition

 Common causes from practice

-• Unclear responsibilities No one feels responsible for deadlines, data quality, or releases.
+- Unclear responsibilities Nobody feels responsible for deadlines, data quality, or approvals.

-• Late or incomplete information: Variable components of remuneration are only processed after the payroll run.
+- Late or incomplete information: Variable components of remuneration are only available after the payroll run.

-• Missing documentation It is no longer possible to understand why a correction was necessary.
+- Missing documentation It's no longer possible to understand later why a correction was necessary.

-• Special cases without a standard process Garnishes, one-off payments, and retroactive changes are resolved „ad hoc“.
+- Special cases without standard process Garnishes, one-off payments, and retrospective changes are handled „ad hoc“.

-If you want to avoid these mistakes, it’s worth taking a look at the basic process building blocks: deadlines, checklists, approvals and documentation.
-That may sound trivial – but in practice, it’s the difference between „running smoothly“ and „crisis every month“.
+If you want to avoid these mistakes, it's worth taking a look at the basic process building blocks: deadlines, checklists, approvals and documentation.
+This may sound trivial, but in practice, it's the difference between „running smoothly“ and „catching fire every month“.

 Checklist

-• There are fixed submission deadlines for times, variable charges, and absences.
+- There are fixed submission deadlines for hours, variable charges, and absences.

-• Special cases are processed according to a standard procedure (incl. documentation).
+- Special cases are processed according to a standard procedure (including documentation).

-• Analyses and supporting documentation have been defined (what is required, when, and by whom).
+- Evaluations and evidence are defined (what is needed, when, by whom).

-• Documents are archived accessibly (findability, access, versions).
+- Documents are archived in a traceable manner (findability, access, versions).

 Please note: This checklist is deliberately general and does not replace an individual assessment of your specific case.